tenorangesax/The-SaxplayerTM/README.md

 - `main.py` — SD mount, file browser, now-playing UI
 - `lib/sh1106.py`, `lib/ssd1306.py` — OLED drivers (1.3" panels are usually SH1106; switch with `OLED_DRIVER` in config.py)

-## ⚠ Hardware errata (check before assembly!)
+## Hardware errors (check before assembling!)

-Looking at the netlist, the rotary encoder's common pin (C) and switch return (S2) reach GND **only through capacitors C4/C5**.
-Capacitors block DC, so as designed the encoder can never actually pull GPIO13/14/27 low — turns and pushes won't register.
+The rotary encoder's common pin (C) and switch return (S2) reach GND **only through capacitors C4/C5**.
+Capacitors block DC, so as designed the encoder can never actually pull GPIO13/14/27 low, so turns and pushes won't register.

-Fix (either): bridge C4 and C5 with a solder blob / 0Ω resistor, or update the schematic so C and S2 tie directly to GND with the caps in parallel as debounce caps (that's the standard EC11 circuit).
+It would already be bridged for you by me, but if not, bridge C4 and C5 with a solder blob/0Ω resistor.